fivetran/dbt_hubspot/README.md

 - `hubspot_merged_deal_enabled`
 - `hubspot_engagement_communication_enabled`

-These default to `false` and must be explicitly enabled if needed.
 You only need to add variables for the sources that differ from their defaults.
+To do so for, add the relevant variable configuration from below to your `dbt_project.yml`:

 ```yml
 vars: